marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 Now we have a basic Chef project it's time to get some cookbooks to install some stuff on our server.
 For our very basic setup we want 3 things:

-    # Apache2
+1. Apache2
-    # MySQL
+2. MySQL
-    # PHP
+3. PHP

-Run `librarian-chef init` in the root of your project to make the librarian-chef manage it.
-You should now have a file in your project called `Cheffile`, open it in your favourite editor and add the following below the line `site 'http://community.opscode.com/api/v1'`:
+Run `librarian-chef init` in the root of your project to make librarian-chef manage it.
+You should now have a file in the root of your project called `Cheffile`, open it in your favourite editor and add the following below the line `site 'http://community.opscode.com/api/v1'`:

     cookbook 'apache2'
     cookbook 'mysql'
     cookbook 'php'

-The syntax of this file is fairly straight forward, and there should be some commented out examples in your Cheffile for you to examine.
+The syntax of this file is fairly straight forward, and there should be some commented out examples in there for you to examine.
 The cookbook name corresponds to the name of the cookbook on the opscode community website.

 Now run `librarian-chef install` and it should go off and grab your cookbooks and dependencies for you.

 {% flickr 8937074144 %}

-Third party cookbooks will always go in `./cookbooks`, so this is where librarian-chef has put them.
+Third party cookbooks should always live in `./cookbooks`, so this is where librarian-chef has put them.
 If you ever need to override something in a cookbook, never modify it, instead, put the corresponding changes in `./site-cookbooks`.
 Don't worry about that for now though, we will cover that in another tutorial.

 ## Step 4 - Your Node ##

-In Digital Ocean, a VPS is a Droplet, in Chef, a VPS (or server) is called a node.
+In [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9), a VPS is a Droplet, in Chef, a VPS (or server) is called a node.
 Not surprisingly, node configuration files live in `./nodes`.
 They should be named in the format `{hostname|ip}.json`.
 If you don't know either yet, you can call it anything you want, but you will lose a little syntactic sugar on the command-line a little later on.

 Change into your nodes directory and create a new node file.
 For my purposes, that would be either `chef-demo.adamcod.es.json` or `82.196.8.99.json`.
 Your hostname is probably better long term as your IP address can change, however as this is just a demo I'm not going to actually create the hostname, I'll be using the IP Address.